Register a Company

 Browse through local listings or apps to find the average cost and set yours accordingly.

-The average cost for a pet sitter ranges from $59 to $200, but you can choose to raise the price for overnight pet sitting or boarding.
-A walk in the local neighbourhood may cost $10 to $25 per hour.
-For services such as bathing and grooming, you can charge a set fee of between $20 and $40.
+The average cost for a pet sitter ranges from about $60 to $200, but you can choose to raise the price for overnight pet sitting or boarding.
+A walk in the local neighbourhood may cost $10 - $25 per hour.
+For services such as bathing and grooming, you can charge a set fee of between $20 - $40.

-If you are new to the business, you can set your prices a little lower than the average.
+If you are new to the business, you may choose to set your prices slightly lower than the average.
 As you take on different clients, your rapport will grow.
 You can raise your price once you have an established clientele.

 What services does a professional pet sitter include?